-Every state has specific health and safety codes that provide minimum standards for rental units, and Louisiana is no different.
+Most states have specific health and safety codes that provide minimum standards for rental units, and Louisiana is no different.

 If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under Louisiana landlord-tenant law.

-According to Louisiana state law CC 2682, landlord duties to provide habitable premises include the following:
+According to Louisiana state law (CC 2682), landlord duties to provide habitable premises include the following:

 - Maintenance.
 Maintain the premises in a habitable condition.